Selected Passages from Hungarian-Ottoman Wars

 Verancsics wrote in his letter about the following about the negotiations taking place on 7 October 1567:

-“The Pasha of Buda assigned the border between the lands of the Hungarian king and the Ottoman Occupied Lands like this: it followed the line along Szolnok, Eger, Hatvan, Fülek, Vygles, léva, Esztergom, Csókakő, until the Rinya river.
-He said, that everything that was on the inner side of this boundary belonged to them, including the Jász and the Kun people’s lands in general.
-Those territories should not pay taxes to the Hungarian king in the future.
 The Pasha referred to the book of the sultan where all the castles, towns, and villages located in the Ottoman Occupied Lands of Hungary are registered.
-The Port had already taken measures because the sultan ordered the neighboring Turkish beys, saying that they should ban their peasants to pay taxes to the Hungarians.
-They banned the peasants around Eger castle to sell their wine in the villages of the Jász and the Kun people.
+The Port had already taken measures because the sultan ordered the neighboring Turkish beys, saying that they should ban their peasants from paying taxes to the Hungarians.
+They banned the peasants around Eger castle from selling their wine in the villages of the Jász and the Kun people.
 Similarly, they forbid the peasants living over the Rinya river to pay taxes to the Hungarians, and to serve them with other labor.”

 Sultan Selim II

 The envoys of Maximilian could achieve slightly better terms than in 1547, but the result still remained quite disadvantageous.
 First of all, the emperor had to acknowledge the Ottoman conquest between 1552 and 1566.
-Both parties were banned to launch new campaigns to gain more land.
+Both parties were banned from launching new campaigns to gain more land.
 It was the “status quo”.
 They agreed not to attack Transylvania, and Transylvania was not allowed to attack the Habsburgs or the Ottomans either.
 Read more about Transylvania and find out whether it was a mere vassal state of the Ottomans or not:

 https://www.hungarianottomanwars.com/essays/transylvanian-principality-a-vassal-state-of-the-turks/

 Also, the Treaty guaranteed the safety of their subjects and granted them the freedom to move.
 The trade with slaves and prisoners of war was banned, too.
 Envoys were supposed to travel unhurt.
-Certain lands, castles, towns, and villages belonging to Transylvania (laying between Transylvania and the Tisza river) could be bartered with lands and settlements belonging to the Ottoman Occupied Lands, mainly on the border.
+Certain lands, castles, towns, and villages belonging to Transylvania (lying between Transylvania and the Tisza River) could be bartered with lands and settlements belonging to the Ottoman Occupied Lands, mainly on the border.
 On top of these, the Habsburgs were obliged to pay an annual tax of 30,000 Hungarian gold Forints to the sultan.

 Maximilian’s Forint (1578)